Welcome

 The professional opinion rendered in a mental health evaluation greatly strengthens the case, and without it, the applicant would have to explain the hardship in his or her own words.

 4. Personal considerations.
-Examples include close relatives in the United States and country of birth or citizenship, separation from spouse or children, ages of involved parties, and length of residence and community ties in the United States.
+Examples include: Close relatives in the United States and country of birth or citizenship, separation from spouse or children, ages of involved parties, and length of residence and community ties in the United States; and

 The signs of abuse are not always apparent, and no one else has observed the abuse, or the victim is too scared to seek help and assistance.
 Examples of nonviolent acts that may also constitute extreme cruelty are social isolation of the victim, threats of deportation, threat of bodily harm, not allowing the victim to get a job, degrading the victim, and humiliating the victim privately and/or publicly.
 The most important goal of VAWA is to allow the victim to sever dependency on their abusive spouse by allowing them to file for permanent residency, without their spouse’s consent, help, support or participation of any kind.